Hammad00222/python-basics-practice/README.md

 4. Sum of even numbers from 1 to N
 5. Calculate and classify BMI
 6. Perform basic arithmetic operations
+7. Add and view tasks, Mark tasks as done, Delete tasks

 Run the script in any Python 3 environment.